Prince Harry may have gotten the girl (actress Meghan Markle), but you can still have the digs of royalty.

 Knockdrin Castle, an 18th-century Gothic Revival castle in Westmeath, Ireland, is up for sale.
 With 12 bedrooms, five baths, and more than 1,000 acres of rolling parkland greener than a shamrock, Knockdrin will give you the straight #feels of being a king.

-Plus, there’s plenty of room to do activities while waiting for the remaining 291 days and 9 hours until Game of Thrones returns.
+Plus, there’s plenty of room to do activities while waiting for Game of Thrones returns.
 (We’re imagining the most epic game of hide-and-seek.)

 The grounds of Knockdrin include a barn, separate guest quarters, library, carriage house, wine cellar and grotto, horse facilities, more than four fireplaces, the private lake Lough Drin, gardens, and a calm waterfront.
 The hidden jewel and ultimate bragging right of owning this estate is hidden in the architecture.

 During the castle’s construction circa 1810, Gothic architecture wasn’t even an established ideology, let alone a common design doctrine.
 Blending the then-avant garde Gothic nods (i.e. flying buttress, stone structures, large expanses of glass, and sharply pointed spires), designer Sir Richard Morrison added current classical principles to the estate’s proportions and symmetry (i.e. straight lines and rational geometry).

 And Morrison really did design the heck out of the home.
 Take a closer look at any nook and corner of Knockdrin and you’ll get lost in the detailed ornamentation and late-Medieval trappings.
 However, unlike hardcore Gothic design, the castle maintains its ethereal Classical lightness, so you won’t feel like the Hunchback hiding in the dark shadows.
 You will, however, be constantly torn between having a cigar in your finest slippers or practicing your sword fighting.